JanX2/JXLS/README.md

 * “Link Binary With Libraries”
 * “Copy Frameworks” (created above)

-And finally add the header to your code:
+And finally import the header in your code:

     #import <JXLS/JXLS.h>